-This permit, PSD 3449-M4, supersedes all portions of Air Quality Permit PSD 3449-M3, issued October 8, 2015, except the portion requiring compliance tests.
+This permit, PSD 3449-M5, supersedes all portions of Air Quality Permit PSD 3449-M4, issued July 11, 2016, except the portion requiring compliance tests.
 Compliance test conditions from previous permits, if not completed, are still in effect, in addition to compliance test requirements contained in this permit.

+Fee Requirement: This permit is not effective until the Department receives the permit fee specified in the attached invoice.
+Pursuant to 20.2.75.12 NMAC, the permittee shall pay this invoice no later than thirty (30) days after the permit issue date (invoicing), unless the Department has granted an extension.
+The permit fee must be paid by this date regardless of the permittee’s intended use or non-use of the permit or of the Department’s cancellation of the permit.
+The permittee’s failure to pay this fee when due will automatically void the permit and the Department may initiate enforcement action to collect the fee and assess a civil penalty for non-payment.
+The permittee shall not modify units HOBB-1 and HOBB-2 in Table 104.A. or implement the removal of the operating hours restriction before the date that the Department receives the permit fee in full.
+The Department may initiate enforcement action for injunctive relief and civil penalties for any construction or operation specified in Table A104 and the revision to operating hours if the permit fee is not paid by the due date.

 This permit contains limits and conditions which are Prevention of Significant Deterioration (PSD) Best Available Control Technology (BACT) requirements that were imposed in accordance with the PSD permit regulation 20.2.74 NMAC.
 Any revision of any BACT requirement(s) must first be approved by the Department through a new source review permit application that includes a BACT re-evaluation consistent with 20.2.74 NMAC.
 Removal of any existing BACT requirement(s) also requires Department approval through an appropriate permit application.

 Permit Duration (expiration)